 You have the right to ask as many questions as you want of any solar company.
 After all, going solar is not only a big financial investment: it’s also a change in lifestyle.
 You want to work with an organization that knows the solar industry and is comfortable being asked about their practices, costs, and knowledge of San Diego installations.

 So, are you ready to get serious about going solar in San Diego?
 You won’t be left wanting for sunny days to shower your new panels with energy.
 Between the increased value in your home and the ability to become energy independent, getting solar panels in San Diego has too many benefits to pass up.
-Contact Semper Solaris today to find out more about going green in SD.
+Contact Semper Solaris today to find out more about going green in San Diego.